A Visual Guide to React Rendering - useCallback

 When you pass an anonymous function like that, it’s easy to overlook that onClick

 is just a prop of a component, and the function you pass is just the value of this prop.
-Let’s declare the variable with our function, so it’s easier to spot.
+Let's declare a variable with our function to make it easier to spot.

 This way, it’s a bit more obvious.
 The handler